ENCODE-DCC/atac-seq-pipeline/docs/input_short.md

 Optional parameters:

 8) Useful parameters
     * `atac.subsample_reads`: Subsample reads.
+For PE dataset, this is not a number of read pairs but number of reads.
 This will affect all downsteam analyses including peak-calling.
 It's 0 by default, which means no subsampling.

 9) Flags
     * `atac.align_only`: Peak calling and its downstream analyses will be disabled.
 Useful if you just want to align your FASTQs into filtered BAMs/TAG-ALIGNs and don't want to call peaks on them.